Looking to try paddle boarding? or just looking for your next board?

 - Ocean Kayak 11-Feet Nalu Paddle Board

-Here is a feature comparison of my top 3 paddle boards with reviews and our buyers guide below.
+Here is a feature comparison of my 3 favorite top rated paddle boards with reviews and our buyers guide below.

 Best Stand Up Paddle Boards

 This is a pretty standard all around stand up paddleboard.
 It is available in two sizes: 9’6” and 10’8”.
 It includes a 9” center fin, a center handle for carrying and a non-slip deck grip.